 - Isotopes: Tin has ten stable isotopes: Sn-112, 114, 115, 116, 117, 118, 119, 120, 122, and 124

 - This amount of isotopes is the largest of any element

 - The most abundant isotopes among these include Sn-116, 118, and 120

 - Found: most tin comes from different ores obtained from mines and natural deposits.
 The most popular tin-containing ore is Cassiterite (SnO2).

-- Toxicity: no forms of tin are toxic; however large amounts of ingested inorganic tin can result in stomach, liver, and kidney issues
+- Toxicity: A tin fact, is that no forms of tin are toxic; however large amounts of ingested inorganic tin can result in stomach, liver, and kidney issues

 Where Can I Buy Tin?